 Is it a fully automated process that involves minimum human interaction?

-Is it a fully manual process that involves a lot of phone tag and time spent trying to reach each other?
+Is it an entirely manual process that involves a lot of phone tag and time spent trying to reach each other?

-Insurance is one of those products/services that isn’t exactly tangible - this means that the tangible product is the customer experience (Agency Nation).
+Insurance is one of those products/services that isn't exactly tangible - the tangible product is the customer experience (Agency Nation).

-Typically, the perceived value that consumers get from having insurance is peace of mind unless something unexpected happens - then they see the value of having it - as long as they’re adequately covered and as long as the claims process isn’t a giant headache.
+Typically, the perceived value that consumers get from having insurance is peace of mind unless something unexpected happens - then they see the importance of having it as long as they're adequately covered and as long as the claims process isn't a giant headache.

-So, how do you make sure your customers are adequately covered through all of their many life changes?
+So, how do you ensure your customers are adequately covered through their many life changes?